 - A pocket pattern - you can make your own or download the Treasurie inseam pockets pattern.

-- Sewing thread, pins, machine and basic supplies
+- Sewing thread, pins, machine, and basic supplies

 - Matching fabric to your garment.
 If you are sewing thick fabric, for example, wool, you can use a thin pocket fabric in a matching color to reduce bulk.

-I have used a contrasting fabric so you can see the side pockets clearly, most of the time these pockets are designed with a matching pocket color.
+I have used a contrasting fabric so you can see the side pockets clearly; most of the time, these pockets are designed with a matching pocket color.
 Alternatively, using a contrast color pocket can add a cute pop of color that is exposed when you move or put your hands inside.

-For this tutorial, I have photographed the pocket attached to a skirt, but this method works exactly the same for pants, shorts or dresses.
+For this tutorial, I have photographed the pocket attached to a skirt, but this method works exactly the same for pants, shorts, or dresses.
 Any side seam will do!

 How to Sew Inseam Pockets

-Step 1 - Prewash and Cutting
+Step 1 - Prewash and Cut the Pockets

 Pre-washing your fabric is important since if the pocket shrinks more than the outside garment, you will end up with a puckered mess after the first wash.
-Also, check for color bleeding as this can also ruin all your hard work.
+Also, check for color bleeding, as this can also ruin all your hard work.

 Seam allowances of ½ inch (12mm) are included in my downloadable inseam pocket pattern.
 Add more or less if you need to.